Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Limitations

 Many critical education tasks are poorly represented in training data for GPT models.
 Authentic natural language found in K12 public education contexts is rare on the internet, especially data with meaningful labels or interpretations, because these data involve children and typically have more stringent protections (e.g. FERPA and COPPA in the United States).
-Thus, a limitation noted by this paper, is that the call to create more datasets found in many LLM-as-scientist studies \citep{song_evaluating_2025,alampara_probing_2025,mirza_framework_2025}
+Thus, a limitation noted by this paper is the need to create more datasets, a limitation shared with many fields, including LLM-as-scientist studies \citep{song_evaluating_2025,alampara_probing_2025,mirza_framework_2025}.